yconst/YCML/README.md

 [![Build Status](https://travis-ci.org/yconst/YCML.svg?branch=master)](https://travis-ci.org/yconst/YCML)
 [![DOI](https://zenodo.org/badge/20003/yconst/YCML.svg)](https://zenodo.org/badge/latestdoi/20003/yconst/YCML)

 YCML is an Artificial Intelligence, Machine Learning and Optimization framework written in Objective-C. YCML can be used both in Objective-C as well as in Swift.
-YCML runs on Mac OS X and iOS.
+YCML has been verified to run on MacOS and iOS.

 Above all, YCML attempts to bring high-quality published algorithms to Swift/Objective-C, using optimized implementations.
 Referenced papers for the implementation of each algorithm are available at the end of this document.